Travelbookworm

 • 3 Sweet Legacy

-When Grace moved to San Francisco to start a new life, she never thought that mythical creatures existed, let alone would she be reunited with her other sisters, which she didn’t even know she had until fate brought them together to fulfil their destiny.
+When Grace moved to San Francisco to start a new life, she never thought that mythical creatures existed, let alone would be reunited with her other sisters, which she didn’t even know she had until fate brought them together to fulfil their destiny.

-Grace is a computer geek, soft but can’t stand up for herself.
-Gretchen is tough and has been fighting off the monsters ever since her mentor trained her and saved her from living on the street.
-Greer is the posh one, busy with her social commitments and always tries to please her guardian.
-Only when they almost got killed that she finally convinced about their heritage and joined her sisters.
+Grace was a computer geek, soft but couldn’t stand up for herself.
+Gretchen was tough and had been fighting off the monsters ever since her mentor trained her and saved her from living on the street.

 I thought the ending was way too easy; their final war wasn’t challenging at all.
-From several Gods and Goddesses trying to kill them and all of sudden, they all become allies.
-There’s also a question still nagging in my brain about who gets to be mortal, and the conclusion feels like there’s a potential for more.
+From several Gods and Goddesses trying to kill them and all of a sudden, they all became allies.

 Facebook Comments

-Visited 7 times, 1 visit(s) today
+Visited 14 times, 1 visit(s) today

 Next Post